 Keep your English ivy’s soil just barely moist (but not soggy) at all times.
 These plants prefer a humid environment, so keep a spray bottle filled with cool water at the ready to give them regular misting.
 Since English ivy is naturally fast-growing and pretty vigorous, it needs relatively infrequent feedings.
 Give your plant regular houseplant fertilizer diluted to half-strength three or four times per year, but avoid fertilizing in the winter when growth is dormant.
 English ivy can be repotted using standard houseplant soil during any time of year.

-Best Growing Conditions for Your English Ivy Plant
+Best Growing Conditions for English Ivy

 English ivy thrives in cooler, humid climates without too much sun.
-If possible, choose a spot in your space that gets lots of bright, indirect light, but not direct sunlight.
+If possible, choose a spot in your space that gets lots of bright, indirect light but not direct sunlight.
 However, English ivy can also handle part shade or full sun.

 These plants do best when night temperatures are in the upper 50-degree range, with days in the upper 60-degree range.
-When it comes to soil, English ivy isn’t picky; you can use standard commercial potting soil.
+When it comes to soil, English ivy isn’t picky.
+You can use standard commercial potting soil.

 It’s a good idea to grow English ivy in a hanging basket in a place where its trailing vines won’t try to climb and potentially damage walls or furniture.

 You can also grow your plant in a pot with a stake or topiary frame, which the vines will climb to create an attractive shape.
-Or simply make a point to keep the tips of your English ivy plant pinched back, which will keep tendrils from growing where they shouldn’t and promote bushier growth.
+Or simply make a point to keep the tips of your English ivy pinched back, which will keep tendrils from growing where they shouldn’t and promote bushier growth.

-How to Care for Your English Ivy Plant
+How to Propagate English Ivy

 In addition to preventing an infestation before it can start, regular washing removes dust, keeping the leaves looking clean and shiny.
 Giving your English ivy plant enough bright, indirect light is another way to keep pest infestations down.